Mental Health Playbook

 10 - Breathing

 Proper breathing can work wonders for mental health.
-By focusing on your breath, breathing slowly and deeply, you are brought into the present.
-It can boost mental clarity, and help reduce both the mental and physical effects of anxiety.
+By focusing on your breath, inhaling slowly and deeply, you are brought into the present.
+It can boost mental clarity and help reduce both the mental and physical effects of anxiety.
 I often do this while meditating & in times of stress.
 Short, shallow breathing is a physical response to anxiety.
 If you can realize it is happening and change it, you are now in control.

 —------------------------------------------------------------------------------------------------------------------

 I didn’t start these all at once.
 Pick a couple, start small, and add more over time.
 Each individual thing is not hard to do - what's hard, and most important, is sticking with it.
 It took diligence to make these part of my daily routine.
-I would get lazy.
 But when doing these things on a daily basis, I can confidently say I am happier, more present, in control of my anxiety, and extremely zen.

 Some of these things may seem silly.
 I remember hearing about a lot of these when I was younger but doubting how much it can really help.
 I can tell you with confidence it helps a lot.